Sumit0598/Fitness-Tracker/README.md

 Features :

 - Real-Time Step Counting
--Tracks user steps using the Step Counter and Step Detector sensors.
+- Tracks user steps using the Step Counter and Step Detector sensors.

--Provides accurate and responsive updates as the user moves throughout the day.
+- Provides accurate and responsive updates as the user moves throughout the day.

 Distance and Calorie Calculation :